UK port workers join rail staff in strikes as prices soar

 Port authorities, for their part, said they were “disappointed” that Unite did not “come to the table for constructive discussions to find a resolution.”

 Felixstowe handles almost half of the container freight entering the country.
-The strike could mean vessels must be diverted to ports elsewhere in the U.K. or Europe.
+The strike could mean vessels have to be diverted to ports elsewhere in the U.K. or Europe.

 Rail workers began a series of large-scale strikes that grounded national train travel in June, demanding better pay and working conditions as authorities try to reform the rail system, which has lost large chunks of its income due to the coronavirus pandemic and shifting commuting patterns.